jtomchak/killick-demo/README.md

   },
 ```

-* remove the root and users routes, the 404 error from express, and replace with the following:
+* remove the root and users routes, the 404 error from express, and replace with the following: this will set a single endpoint '/api'

 ```js
 app.get("/api", function(req, res, next) {